tlahoda/PriorityQueue/README.md

 ####top
 top has a constant complexity.
 This is achieved as a result of caching the current highest priority element.

+####pop_all
+pop_all has a O(n) complexity where n is the number of unique priorities currently in the queue.
+This is independent of the number of elements held in the queue and is achieved by splicing the element lists and returning the result.

 ####empty
 empty has a constant complexity.